Find your ski / ride level

 Level 1 First time riders.
 Goal; Load and unload the carpet, learn to walk and skate plus straight glide on the small carpet.

-Level 3 Rides the big carpet in control, Can turn on both heel and toe side edges.
+Level 3 Rides the Medium Carpet in control, Can turn on both heel and toe side edges.
 Working on linked turns.
-Goal; Linked turns, full understanding of edge control, Intro to the Far East Triple Chairlift.
+Goal; Linked turns, full understanding of edge control, Intro to the big carpet.

 Intermediate

-Level 4 Rides the Far East Chairlift while maintaining control through turn shape and linked turns.
-Goal; Ride the Great White and other chairs at White Pass.
-Master riding all blue runs.
+Level 4 Rides the Big Carpet while maintaining control through turn shape and linked turns.
+Goal; Ride the Far East Chair, explore green terrain with a variety of turn shape, speed, and consistency.

 Advanced - Expert